 God created a large variety of land animals by creating a spherical earth so that there would be a variety of climates and then creating biomes for each climate.
 He created a similar variety of water environments by creating the water cycle as He did and by creating ocean basins with a particular shape.
 God then created a distinct biome for each water environment.

-The following article is a from Devotional Biology: Learning to Worship the Creator of Organisms, Chapter 10.4, pgs.
-217-221
+The following article is an excerpt from Devotional Biology: Learning to Worship the Creator of Organisms, Chapter 10.4, pgs.
+217-221.
+The views expressed those of the author, and not necessarily those of New Creation.

 God compounded the diversity even more by creating multiple continents.
 This allows in each biome the creation of a different set of organisms for each continent.
 The tropical forest biome, for example, is found on the continents of South America, Africa, and Asia.
 Although the tropical forest in each case is broadly similar, with organisms of similar designs, the species found on each continent are different from those on other continents.
 Similarly, although specially designed desert organisms are found in the desert biome of South America, North America, Africa, and Australia, different species are found in the deserts of each continent.
 The same is true of the Savannah and temperate grasslands, the temperate and conifer forests, and even the tundra.